-Parameter Description Allowed Operands Optional IN bits is calculated.
-Variable of any data type except BYTE arrays in non-discrete memory and double-segment structures.
+Parameter Description Allowed Operands Optional IN Variable of any data type except BYTE arrays in non-discrete memory and double-segment structures.
 The number of bits used by the variable assigned to input IN.
 DINT or DWORD variable.
 ST also supports INT and WORD variables.
 No